 What is a Breast Lift (Mastopexy)?

 A woman’s breasts can sag due to many factors, including aging, gravity, significant weight loss, and pregnancy and breastfeeding.
 More youthful-looking breasts are possible with a breast lift, which also raises the nipples and reshapes the breasts for a more appealing appearance.
 The procedure can be performed as an outpatient surgery and involves only a limited time off from work.
-Dr. Dennis Hammond and the team of surgeons at Partners in Plastic Surgery of West Michigan offer the SPAIR technique to women considering breast lift surgery in the Grand Rapids, Michigan area.
+Dr. Dennis Hammond and his partner Dr. Andrea Van Pelt offer the SPAIR technique to women considering breast lift surgery in the Grand Rapids, Michigan area.
 This technique limits scarring and improves the aesthetic appearance of the breast.

 Our plastic surgeons understand that every case is different and strive to give each patient a unique, one-of-a-kind experience.
 We have extensive experience with this procedure, have board-certified anesthesiologists on staff, and perform surgeries in our fully accredited facility.
 To learn more about breast lift surgery, request a consultation online or call us at (616) 464-4420.